SassanKermani/DB-Project/readme.md

 }

 # boroken things
-- in the creatAbout you have to make sure the req.body.dataType is = to a valad dattatype string, int, double, ...
+- in the creatConfig you have to make sure the req.body.dataType is = to a valad dattatype string, int, double, ...

 # ideas